muzlix/blog-content-md/30-great-free-fonts-for-2024.md

 ---
-title: '30 Great Free Fonts for 2024'
+title: '30 Great Free Trendy Fonts for 2024'
 description: 'Choosing the right font can make a significant impact on the visual appeal of your project.
 As we step into 2024, let’s explore 30 outstanding free fonts that can add creativity and style to your designs.'
 draft: false
 date: '2024-01-28'